carrot/sprout-carrot-edu/root/readme.md

 - ???
 - get money

+### Getting Started

+Lessons are written in Markdown inside the `lessons` directory.
+To add a lesson, make a copy of an existing lesson, update the front matter, and add your Markdown content below.

 ### Deploying

 - If you just want to compile the production build, run `roots compile -e production` and it will build to public.